This Neighbourhood Life: Conversations About City Life

 We interviewed politicians and pundits but we also spoke to musicians and community activists.

 One of the highlights of the series came when one of our interviewees dropped out at the last minute during our show from UNYA.
 There was a hole in our show.
 What would we do?
 The youth community activists looked at each other.
 What happened next was one of the most magical moments of my radio career.
-Hope you’ll listen in here (and I dare you not to cry).
+Hope you’ll listen in here.
 The show won a British Columbia Association of Broadcasters award in 2018 for best community service programming.

 I’d be remiss if I didn’t thank producer extraordinaire, Anne Watson (check out her artwork and writing her, it’s fabulous!).
 She really was the mastermind behind this award-winning series.
 This would never have happened if it wasn’t for her.
 Mark Gifford, the Executive Director of Kiwassa Neighbourhood House was the innovator who originally approached us with the idea for this series, and I saw firsrt-hand how he adeptly practiced building community through true engagement and clear communication.
 I will always be grateful to Mark for making this idea a reality.